 Successful gift giving is about two things: thoughtfulness and presentation.
 So rather than just throwing your items into the basket or a paper gift bag, take the time to make the presentation pop!

-If you have time and you want to be extra creative, you can even create your own school-themed paper shreds by using a paper cutter (or even an automatic paper shredder if you have one) to cut thin strips of notebook paper.
+Or if you have time and you want to be extra creative, you can even create your own school-themed paper shreds by using a paper cutter (or even an automatic paper shredder if you have one) to cut thin strips of notebook paper.
 Then crumple the paper shreds up a bit and mound them in the bottom of your Teacher Survival Kit.

 Step 3: Fill the Teacher Survival Kit.